 They also include NVIDIA AI Enterprise, software to accelerate data science pipelines and streamline development and deployment of generative AI, computer vision and more.

 The DGX platform offers both high performance and efficiency.
 DGX H100 delivers a 2x improvement in kilowatts per petaflop over the DGX A100 generation.

 NVIDIA DGX H100 systems, DGX PODs and DGX SuperPODs are available from NVIDIA’s global partners.

 Manuvir Das, NVIDIA’s vice president of enterprise computing, announced DGX H100 systems are shipping in a talk at MIT Technology Review’s Future Compute event today.
-A link to his talk will be available here soon.
+Watch the video of his talk below.